AWaselnuk/AWaselnuk.github.io/_drafts/2016-02-08-understanding-the-elm-type-system.md

 The Elm programming language offer the best of functional programming in the browser.
 Elm was my introduction to using a static, strong type system.
 Adjusting to using types wasn’t easy at first but, as I continue to explore Elm, I find that my programming style is changing for the better.

-I want to share a quick synopsis of the Elm type system, and clarify the syntax for anyone who is getting started with Elm.
+I want to share a quick synopsis of the Elm type system, andas=dadads clarify the syntax for anyone who is getting started with Elm.
 I will link to several resources that helped me along the way and talk about how I think using this type system has improved my programming style.

 ## Embrace static typing